MoonWalker440/Music-Megathread/README.md

 - [fooyin](https://github.com/ludouzi/fooyin) - A customisable music player

 - [Rune](https://github.com/Losses/rune) - Rune Player is a music player that offers audio analysis and recommendation features.
 It introduces a new, modern music management paradigm to enhance your experience with cross-platform support.

+- [Amberol](https://gitlab.gnome.org/ebassi/amberol) - Amberol is a music player with no delusions of grandeur.
+If you just want to play music available on your local system then Amberol is the music player you are looking for.

 ## ➤ Android Apps